Raspi$^2$USBL: An open-source Raspberry Pi-Based Passive Inverted Ultra-Short Baseline Positioning System for Underwater Robotics: Abstract

 \section{Abstract}

 Precise underwater positioning remains a fundamental challenge for underwater robotics since global navigation satellite system (GNSS) signals cannot penetrate the sea surface.
-This paper presents Raspi$^2$USBL, an open-source, Raspberry Pi–based passive inverted ultra-short baseline (piUSBL) positioning system designed to provide a low-cost and accessible solution for underwater robotic research.
+This paper presents Raspi$^2$USBL, a Raspberry Pi-based passive inverted ultra-short baseline (piUSBL) positioning system designed to provide a low-cost, accessible, and reproducible solution for underwater robotic research.
 The system comprises a passive acoustic receiver and an active beacon.
 The receiver adopts a modular hardware architecture that integrates a hydrophone array, a multichannel preamplifier, an oven-controlled crystal oscillator (OCXO), a Raspberry Pi 5, and an MCC-series data acquisition (DAQ) board.
-Apart from the Pi 5, OCXO, and MCC board, the beacon comprises an impedance-matching network, a power amplifier, and a transmitting transducer.
+Apart from the Raspberry Pi, OCXO, and MCC board, the beacon comprises an impedance-matching network, a power amplifier, and a transmitting transducer.
 An open-source C++ software framework provides high-precision clock synchronization and triggering for one-way travel-time (OWTT) messaging, while performing real-time signal processing, including matched filtering, array beamforming, and adaptive gain control, to estimate the time of flight (TOF) and direction of arrival (DOA) of received signals.
 The Raspi$^2$USBL system was experimentally validated in an anechoic tank, freshwater lake, and open-sea trials.
-Results demonstrate a slant-range accuracy better than 0.1\%, a bearing accuracy within 0.1°, and stable performance over operational distances up to 1.3 km.
-These findings confirm that low-cost, reproducible hardware can deliver research-grade underwater positioning accuracy.
-By releasing both the hardware and software as open-source, Raspi$^2$USBL provides a unified reference platform that lowers the entry barrier for underwater robotics laboratories, fosters reproducibility, and promotes collaborative innovation in underwater acoustic navigation and swarm robotics.
+Results demonstrate a slant-range accuracy better than 0.1\%, a bearing accuracy within 0.1$^\circ$, and stable performance over operational distances up to 1.3 km.
+These findings confirm that low-cost, system-level reproducible hardware can deliver research-grade underwater positioning accuracy.
+By releasing the software framework as open-source and providing a reproducible hardware architecture, Raspi$^2$USBL offers a unified reference platform that lowers the entry barrier for underwater robotics laboratories, fosters reproducibility, and promotes collaborative innovation in underwater acoustic navigation and swarm robotics.